mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 ### Create the network stack <a name="steps-create-net"></a>

-Steps to network stack describes how to:
+Steps to network stack describe how to:

 - create the Network (VPC, subnets, Nat Gateways) in the parent/main zone
 - create the subnet on the Local Zone location